 A not so "good morning" greets a little bear as he tries desperately to reach his destination on time but is hampered by improbable obstacles along the way.
 Directed and produced by Takashi Murakami of "Superflat Monogram" fame.

-Of course, Kanye isn't the 1st to collaborate with anime creators, Daft Punk's 2001 album, Discovery, was turned into a full-length film collaboration between Toei animation and Leiji Matsumoto.
-If you're a fan of Daft Punk I highly suggest checking that out as well.
-There's even an alternative music video for Queen's Bohemian Rhapsody.
+Of course, Kanye isn't the 1st to collaborate with anime creators, Daft Punk's 2001 album, Discovery, was turned into a full-length film collaboration between Toei Animation and Leiji Matsumoto.
+If you're a fan of Daft Punk, I highly suggest checking that out as well.
+There's even an alternative music video for Queen's Bohemian Rhapsody that was animated with Japanese partnership.

-But outside of those other cases, Kanye West still remains one of the few musical artists out there that reached out to Japan in order to bring his vision to life.
-Of course, music is highly subjective and if you're not a fan of Hip-Hop this might not register with you but seeing that it's only 3-minutes in length, I think it's worth giving a listen.read more
+Of course, music is highly subjective, and if you're not a fan of Hip-Hop, this might not register with you, but seeing that it's only 3-minutes in length, I think it's worth giving a listen... also it's Kanye "MUTHAFUCKIN" West, you OWE it to yourself to listen to our LORD and SAVIOR.
+Praise be to Yeezy!

 Takashi Murakami, the renowned Japanese Pop Artist forever famous for his ultra-sheik take on fashion and commercialism, launches his career even further with his continuing efforts advancing superflat art like a bear out of a cannon.
 One of the oddest pairs in recent pop history, I present to you the very strange Kanye West and Takashi Murakami!